 - WPI will not refund any credit balance from a wire payment(s) received by WPI through Flywire or directly to our bank, excess funds will be held for a future term, used for the purchase of a voluntary meal plan and or Goat Bucks or returned to the originator.
 If the student is not a current student and is not registered for any credits currently or for a future term funds will be returned to the originating bank account.
 WPI will also not refund wires that exceed the number of terms a student attends WPI, any late wires (after the student has graduated or departed WPI), all wires will be returned to the originating bank.

 - All students with a PLUS loan applied to their account, unless the parent releases the PLUS refund to the student, will receive the refund check made payable and mailed to the applicant of the loan.

-- Students enrolled in the Nelnet Payment Plan are not eligible for a refund unless all payments have been received by WPI and a credit is available on the student account.
+- Students enrolled in Payment Plans are not eligible for a refund unless all payments have been received by WPI and a credit is available on the student account.

 - Students with a pending outside scholarship or third party credit (such as an Embassy) are not eligible for a refund.

 - No refund will be processed under $10.00 unless requested.